 Patriots Park sits near the entrance of campus and contains The Missouri Vietnam Veterans Memorial which honors the 1,410 servicemen and women from Missouri who gave their lives during the Vietnam War.
 Built and designed by students, this memorial serves as Missouri’s official Vietnam memorial.
 The black granite walls are divided – reflecting the division of America.
 The statue in the middle represents the servicemen and women who stood in the gap and did what their nation asked of them.
 The red, flower-filled ‘V’ stands for valor and represents the blood that was shed during the war.
 The Missouri Gold Star Families Memorial, which honors Gold Star Families (those who have lost immediate family members killed in their service to the country), preserves the memory of the fallen, and stands as a stark reminder that freedom is not free.
 The memorials are open daily until 10pm.
 For information, please contact the Public Relations office at 417-690-2212.

 Fruitcake & Jelly Kitchen has produced its famous fruitcakes on campus since 1934, and today student workers, along with supervisors, bake more than 25,000 cakes a year.
 Visitors are welcome in the kitchen where a variety of jellies and the College's delicious apple butter are also made and sold.
 The Kitchen is open for public tours from 9 a.m. to 5 p.m., Monday through Saturday.

 Edwards Mill, built with funds provided by the late Mr. and Mrs. Hubert C. Edwards, is powered by a twelve-foot water wheel turned by runoff water from nearby Lake Honor.
 Student workers grind corn to make cornmeal and grits and mix varies products on site, these are available for purchase inside the building.
-Upstairs is a weaving studio, where students design and produce rugs, shawls, placemats and other items on traditional looms, and students hand-weave baskets and demonstrate the history of weaving.
+Upstairs is a weaving studio, where students design and produce students hand-weave baskets and demonstrate the history of weaving.